rahulporuri/rahulporuri.github.io/README.md

 * edges/boxes around the content and menu.
 * time stamp on blog posts.
 * add research pages corresponding to schools/workshops and projects - with data/codes/presentations/reports.

+some interesting fonts to use are -
+* verdana is too fat.
+* not arial. is too thick
+* times new roman is just bleh
+* not cambria " "
+* courier new is standard again!
+* Palatino linotype can be tried
+* segoe print/script are interesting
+* gabriola is some fancy font
+* consolas is terminal font! :D...
+* so is corbel
+* candara is awesome!
+* trebuchet just close to perfection.

+and some interesting colors to choose are -
+* #FFFFFA
+* #00D9FF
+* #FF9933
+* #FFCC66
+* #99CCFF
+* #0099CC
+* #29A3A3
+* #CCFFFF
+* #669999